WyattTechnology/WAkka/readme.md

 In this case the actors were started with no persistence.
 To use checkpointing just substitute `Spawn.checkpointed` for `Spawn.notPersistent`.
 As they stand, the actions are not compatible with `Spawn.eventSourced` which would start an actor that uses Akka.NET persistence (see the built-in `persist` action below).

 ### Built-in actions
 Actor computation expressions are built using the actions built into WAkka.
-So far we've seen `receiveAny`, `receiveOnly`, and `send` (in the guise of the `<!` operator) in the examples above.
+So far we've seen `Receive.Any`, `Receive.Only`, and `send` (in the guise of the `<!` operator) in the examples above.
 There are three classes of built-in actions:

 * Common: Actions that can be used in any context.
-* Simple: Actions that can only be used in *simple* contexts (i.e. these cannot be directly used in CE's that define an event sourced actor).
+* Simple: Actions that can only be used in *simple* contexts (i.e., these cannot be directly used in CE's that define an event sourced actor).
 * EventSourced: Actions that can only be used in an event sourced context.

 #### Common Actions